Updated November 16, 2024

 These three areas of integrity run parallel with many of the other FDA mandates and recommendations.
 Code integrity falls under creating a software bill of materials (SBOM).
 It’s a requirement of the FDA now while also being a best practice to defend against cyberattacks.

 Data integrity should be a pillar of your cybersecurity strategy.
-Ensuring you have verification tools in place, as well as traffic segmentation, creates an even safer environment.
+Ensuring you have verification tools in place and traffic segmentation creates an even safer environment.

 Execution integrity falls under the two areas of premarket submissions:

-Creating a culture of proactive cybersecurity principles is necessary to follow integrity guidelines.
+A culture of proactive cybersecurity principles must be created to follow integrity guidelines.
 While integrity validations are not a mandate of the FDA, they provide value in adhering to some of the requirements for your premarket submission.

 Book a strategy session with our experts today for more help and insights on medical device cybersecurity guidelines.
 We can support premarket submissions, strategy development, pen testing, and vulnerability assessments.
 Contact us now.